Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Malaga has lovely weather as it enjoys an average of 320 days of sun and blue skies that give you the vitamin C you need all year round.

-Although the heat is challenging in the summer months, you’ll love it during the rest of the year as it allows you to do outdoor activities like hiking and sightseeing without worrying about taking an umbrella with you.
+Although the heat is challenging in the summer months, you’ll love it during the rest of the year.
+It allows you to do outdoor activities like hiking and sightseeing without worrying about taking an umbrella.

 The weather is definitely one of the reasons why many travellers come to Malaga.